Capability-Wise/Capability-Wise.github.io/index.md

 </div>

 <div class="cta-text">
 Capability Wise can assist with all your digital transformation needs.
-We provide consulting services across the full transformation lifecycle from helping you establish a clear vision, through to execution of your transformation strategy, and ultimately establishment of the appropriate capabilities to sustain your market advantage.
+We provide consulting services across the full transformation lifecycle from helping you establish a clear strategy, through execution, and ultimately establishment of the appropriate capabilities to sustain your market advantage.
 <br/><br/>
 Our key consulting services include:
 <ul>